Ryde, New South Wales: Commercial areas

 Top Ryde is an unofficial locality within Ryde, which contains the commercial area of the suburb, centred on the intersection of Devlin Street and Blaxland Road.
 Top Ryde City is a major shopping centre located on the intersection of Devlin Street and Blaxland Road.
 The original Top Ryde shopping centre on this site was the second of its type to be built in Australia.

-Top Ryde is the location of the Ryde council office, and library.
+Top Ryde is the location of the City of Ryde council office, and library.

 2RRR is a community radio station in Sydney, Australia broadcasting to the Ryde area on 88.5 FM.

 Transport

 The Ryde Bridge links Ryde south to Rhodes, over the Parramatta River.

 Busways and Transit Systems operate a number of services in Ryde including: